mekb-turtle/pokeget/OTHER_PROJECTS.md

 pokeget is not a clone of [pokemon-colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts/), nor was inspired by it in the first place.

 The true main difference is that [pokemon-colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts/) gets its sprites from a folder stored locally while pokeget get's its sprites from the pokeget github repo.
 This allows pokeget's sprites to be renamed, fixed, redone, and tweaked without any update necessary from the user.
+Due to this functionality, pokeget is slower by a factor of 7x.

 [pokemon-colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts/) has been tested on macOS though, and while pokeget-lite could work theoretically on macOS it has not been tested.